 This guide explains electron configuration roots of the trends, highlights compulsory case studies (Period 3 oxides and chlorides, Groups 2 and 17), and provides exam-ready examples.

-Status: SEAB H2 Chemistry (9476, first exam 2026) syllabus and Chemistry Data Booklet last checked 2026-01-13.
-Core Idea 2 Topic 5 is assessed across Papers 1–3.
+Status: SEAB's current H2 Chemistry (9476) syllabus PDF is labelled for 2026, and the current Chemistry Data Booklet is labelled 8873/9476/9813 for use from 2026 in non-practical papers.
+Core Idea 2 Topic 5 is assessed across Papers 1-3.

 Quick revision box